-Black grouper can grow to more than 4 feet and have been known to weigh more than 170 pounds, though the fish is often caught before it reaches maximum size.
+Black grouper can grow to more than 4 feet long and weigh upward of 170 pounds.

-The range of the black grouper stretches all along the western Atlantic Ocean from Massachusetts to Brazil.
+Black grouper range along the western Atlantic Ocean from Massachusetts to Brazil.

 Black grouper are considered near-threatened.

-The larger black groupers are preyed upon by sharks, including the sandbar shark and the great hammerhead.
-Black grouper that are smaller in size are preyed upon by other groupers and moray eels.
-Considered delicious eating, black grouper are also caught by humans.
+Larger black grouper are preyed upon by sharks, including the sandbar shark and the great hammerhead.
+Smaller grouper are preyed upon by other groupers and moray eels.
+Black grouper are also frequently caught for human consumption.